znz/rubykaigi-2025-lt/riscv64.rubyci.org_internal.md

 # Premise

-- `qemu-system-riscv64` runs on host environments, and *very slow*.
+- `qemu-system-riscv64` runs on host environments and is *very slow*.
-  - CPU emulation using qemu-system takes longer than running on a real machine.
+  - CPU emulation with qemu-system takes much longer than running on real hardware.
-- So it runs *master branch only*.
+- Therefore, it runs *only on the master branch*.
-- Nevertheless it can *take hours*.
+- Even so, it can take *hours*.

-As a result, rebooting normally would *interrupt CI*, which would be *a huge waste*, so I devised a way to reboot between CI runs.
+To avoid wasting time by interrupting CI due to reboots, I devised a way to reboot between CI runs.

 ## note